 The reasons for using linear rails are numerous, but their most obvious benefits over other types of guides are load capacity, travel accuracy, and rigidity.
 For example, round shaft guides can withstand only downward or liftoff loads, whereas linear rail guides can withstand both downward/liftoff loads and moment loads.
-And unlike crossed roller guides, whose travel is often limited to 1 meter or less, linear rails can provide very long travel lengths.
+And unlike crossed roller guides, for which travel is often limited to 1 meter or less, linear rails can provide very long travel lengths.
 When compared to plain bearing guides, linear rails have higher stiffness and rigidity, and often have better load/life characteristics.

 Linear guides also provide a high level of travel accuracy, thanks to precise machining of one or both edges of the rail, which act as reference surfaces.
 And with two, four, or six rows of rolling elements – either spherical balls or cylindrical rollers – stiffness is high and deflection of the bearing block is minimal.
 All of these attributes combine to provide a linear guide system that is perfectly suited for applications that require high precision, high rigidity, and long life.